Michail P. Petropouleas: CEO of the Hellenic Telecommunications Organisation (ΟΤΕ)

 After successfully completed his career in the Hellenic Army, Michail Petropouleas was appointed as the chief executive officer (CEO) of the Hellenic Telecommunications Organisation from 13 September 1974 to 20 May 1976, when he handed in his resignation.
 He was a personal choice of the then Prime Minister and later President of the Hellenic Republic, Konstantinos Karamanlis (1907-1998).

 During his time at the helm of the telecommunications giant, construction work was carried out on submarine cables and radio links, while telephone connections were gradually increased, with more and more Greeks acquiring telephones.
-Specifically, at the end of 1975, 22 out of 100 Greeks had a telephone, an increase of more than 146,000 telephones since Petropouleas took over as CEO. it has to be underlined that by the middle of 1976, more than 2 million lines were operating.
+Specifically, at the end of 1975, 22 out of 100 Greeks had a telephone, an increase of more than 146,000 telephones since Petropouleas took over as CEO.
+It has to be underlined that by the middle of 1976, more than 2 million lines were operating.
 It is noteworthy that in 1975, 76 new cities, towns and villages joined the network, while Crete was connected to Attica and Cyprus and three new radio networks operated at the same time, connecting Greece with Bulgaria and Turkey.

 Furthermore, as part of the government's efforts to better organize the country's defence as well as to consolidate and maintain peace, the Hellenic Army's communications were modernized and strengthened.
 Indeed, Petropouleas convened a meeting of the Board of Directors of the Hellenic Telecommunications Organisation during which, it was unanimously decided, the amount of 20,000,000 drachmas to be granted for the achievement of the aforementioned purposes.

 It is worth noting that during his administration, Athens hosted important and internationally prestigious Summits, such as the 5th World Summit on Telecommunications Satellites (September 1975) with representatives from approximately 60 different countries and representatives from the Greek Government as well as the European Conference of Postal and Telecommunications Administrations on Maritime Communications via Satellite, which was held in the presence of representatives from 12 Western European countries, including Greece, representatives of Greek Ministries and the Union of Greek Shipowners.

-In addition to his role as CEO of OTE, Michail Petropouleas also served as Chairman of the Board of Directors of Hellenic Post (ELTA).
+In addition to his role as CEO of OTE, Petropouleas also was Chairman of Hellenic Post (ELTA).

 Petropouleas was succeeded by his then Deputy CEO and close associate, Chryssostomos (Chryssos) Kavounidis, a descendant of a well-known shipping family.

 Literary work

-After the end of his term as CEO of the Hellenic Telecommunications Organisation, Michail Petropouleas published two books.
-The first is entitled "Days of War and Hostage" (1978), while the second, which was published in the late 20th century, is entitled "Memorandum of the Petropouleas Family" (1998).
+After the end of his term as CEO of the Hellenic Telecommunications Organisation, Petropouleas published two books.
+The first is entitled "Days of War and Captivity" (1978), while the second, which was published in the late 20th century, is entitled "Memoir of the Petropouleas Family" (1998).

 He was often invited by cultural associations to deliver lectures, which were very well received in the intellectual circles of the Greek's capital, Athens.

 He died on 22 July 2010 and was buried the next day in the Cemetery of Papagou, Athens.